Chitosan

 Does chitosan raise blood sugar?

 Chitosan is a natural and versatile biomaterial with a blood-glucose-lowering effect in diabetic animals, but the mechanism of action is still unknown.
-These alternations caused by diabetes could be effectively reversed by both chitosan treatments.
+These alternations caused by diabetes could be effectively reversed by both chitosan nutritional supports.

 Is Chitosan natural?